 - ½ tsp salt

-- In a small bowl, put dried shiitake mushrooms and kombu pieces and cover with 1 cup warm water.
+- Place the dried shiitake mushrooms and kombu pieces in a small bowl and cover with 1 cup warm water.
 Put a small plate over the veggies to keep them submerged.
 Soak for 20-30 minutes, or until tender.

 - Take the kombu and the mushrooms out of the soaking water.
 Reserve the soaking liquid and pour it through a fine mesh to remove any solid particles.
 Set aside.

 - Cut the hard stems off of the inside of the mushrooms and then put it into a large bowl with the kombu.

-- Peel the outside of the lotus root and then cut into half lengthwise.
-Cut the lotus into ½ thick semi circle pieces.
-Place the lotus in a bowl of water to keep it from oxidizing.
+- Peel the outside of the lotus root and then cut in half lengthwise.
+Cut the lotus into ½” thick semi circle pieces.
+Place the lotus into the bowl of vinegar water to keep it from oxidizing.

 - Using the back of a knife, scrape along the outside of the burdock root.
 Cut the burdock root on an angle in ½ inch pieces.
-Add it to the bowl of lotus to also keep it from oxidizing.
-Drain the vegetables later when you are ready to add it to the cooking pot.)
+Add it to the bowl of lotus root.
+(Drain the vegetables later when you are ready to add it to the cooking pot.)

 - Pull the string off along the edge of the snow pea pods.
 Discard the tough strings and set the snow peas aside.

-- Heat a large pot or dutch oven over medium high heat and then add the neutral oil and swirl the pot to spread the oil.
-Add the chicken to the pan.
+- Heat a large heavy bottom pot or dutch oven over medium high heat for several minutes.
+Add the neutral oil and swirl the pot to spread the oil.
+Add the chicken to the pan in one layer.

-- Leave the chicken untouched for a minute and then stir fry it for another minute.
-Add the mushrooms, kombu, carrots, and the drained burdock and lotus root.
-Stir to combine and continue stir-frying for another 1-2 minutes, moving the vegetables around constantly.
+- Leave the chicken untouched for 1-2 minutes and then stir fry it, moving the chicken around, for another minute.
+Add the mushrooms, kombu, tofu, carrots, and the drained burdock and lotus root.
+Stir to combine and continue stir-frying for another 1-2 minutes, moving the ingredients around constantly.

-- Add the tofu, reserved mushroom soaking liquid and the konnyaku with the sauce.
+- Add the reserved mushroom soaking liquid and the konnyaku with the sauce.
 Stir to combine.